Ignite-Market/docs/docs/introduction/market-creation.md

 #### Earn a Cut of Trading Fees
 Every trade in the market generates a small fee.
 As a funder, you earn a share of those fees.
 More trading = more earnings.

-#### Profit from Market Moves
-Early funders often get in at neutral prices (like 50/50 odds).
-As bets roll in and prices shift, you can:
-- Sell your position for a profit
-- Stay exposed if you think the market’s mispriced

 #### Back the Markets You Believe In
 If you spot a market you’re confident will attract action—or one where you have an edge—you can fund it and potentially benefit from your insights.